-Applications including third parties must demonstrate a transfer of skills and knowledge from the third party to the community.
-Please outline in the narrative section of the application form how skill building and knowledge transfer will happen.
+Expressions of interest including third parties must demonstrate a transfer of skills and knowledge from the third party to the community.
+Please outline in the narrative section of the expression of interest how skill building and knowledge transfer will happen.
 For example, a third party tech company could teach youth how to maintain an online database or a third party linguist could teach youth how to document Elders.